Ella-Hoeppner/easl/README.md

 * finish basic compilation

 * support `let` expressions

+* add typeclasses
+  * support generic variables bound by typeclass
+    * monomorphization
+    * account for ambiguity of function type variables in type inference
+  * core built-in number typeclasses: Add, Subtract, Negate, Multiply, Divide
+    * these will be automatically defined on the built in number + vector types

 * support `match` expressions
   * treat if statements a special case of match blocks
   * want logic for exhaustivity checking.
 For now the only exhaustible type is `Bool`, so basically for everything other than `Bool` there should be a requirement to have an "other" arm in the match block